nesterenkojul/ingredients-bot/README.md

 DB - <a href="https://www.sqlalchemy.org/">SQLAlchemy</a><br>
 Currently there are <b>11k+</b> ingredient pairings in the DB.

-Self-made bot profile picture included :)
+Self-made bot profile picture included (it is intentionally blurry) :)

 ### Update: An ingredient network visualisation + a tiny analysis.